zainabch123/react-hire-router/README.md

 ## Challenges

 - A user can click "Edit" in the hired column
-- A user can edit the wage of the hired person AND be redirected to the dashboard and see those changes.
+- A user can edit the page of the hired person AND be redirected to the dashboard and see those changes.